huyquoctrinh/Dense-Res-Net-for-Endoscopic-Image-Classification/README.md

-# This source code is implement from paper Dense-Res Net for Endoscopic Image Classification
+# Dense-Res Net for Endoscopic Image Classification

-Foobar is a Python library for dealing with word pluralization.
+This source code is implement from paper Dense-Res Net for Endoscopic Image Classification

 ## Installation